ellosoft/aws-cred-mgr/README.md

 -   **[YamlDotNet](https://github.com/aaubry/YamlDotNet)**: A .NET library for YAML serialization and deserialization.

 Each of these libraries may be licensed differently, so we recommend you to review their licenses if you plan to use `aws-cred-mgr` in your own projects.

+## Trademarks

+This repository makes use of libraries and technologies related to AWS (Amazon Web Services) and Okta.
+Please note that “AWS” and “Amazon Web Services” are trademarks or registered trademarks of Amazon.com, Inc. or its affiliates.
+Similarly, “Okta” is a trademark or registered trademark of Okta, Inc. All other trademarks and registered trademarks are the property of their respective owners.

+This repository is not affiliated with, endorsed by, or sponsored by Amazon.com, Inc., Okta, Inc., or any of their subsidiaries or affiliates.
+The use of these names is solely for descriptive purposes to identify the relevant technologies.

 ## License